mojodojodev/mojodojo.dev/mojo_team_answers.md

 ## Syntax
 ### Syntactic Sugar
-We want to avoid this after learning the hard way from Swift that it distracts from building the core abstractions for the language, and we want to be a good member of the Python community.
-We want to be able to evolve Mojo with Python.
+Syntactic sugar is fun and exciting, but we want to avoid this after learning the hard way from Swift that it distracts from building the core abstractions for the language, and we want to be a good member of the Python community so we can evolve Mojo alongside Python.
+We'd prefer to avoid it complely dding any additional syntax

+Syntactic sugar is fun and can be exciting, but it is also dangerous, and I'd personally prefer we avoid it completely unless it is extremely highly motivated by the core use case (accelerators, systems programming etc) that Python doesn't already service.

 [2023-06-02 Lex Fridman Interview 3:04:28](https://youtu.be/pdJQ8iVTwj8?t=11068)